Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 We don't spam.
 We respect your privacy.
 Your email is safe with us.
 Unsubscribe anytime.

 It took me a while to reach deep stages of complete silence and stillness in my meditation sessions.
 In the first few years of my practice, I was experimenting with different styles and techniques.
 Over time I learned how to access deep states of consciousness without spending too much time and effort.

 When we sit for meditation, our mind gets tangled in random thoughts, and at times, we feel completely lost.
-After a few minutes, when we open your eyes, we feel that we wasted the entire session, and we didn’t make any progress.
+After a few minutes, when we open our eyes, we feel that we wasted the entire session and didn’t make any progress.

 For me, It was a long period of struggle and frustration.
 I did not have access to proper guidance at that time.
 Once you get the fundamentals right, you significantly shorten the learning curve and experience a blissful state during meditation.

 What should be the expectation?

 As I have always said in my earlier posts, meditation is like running a marathon and not a sprint.
 So don’t expect quick results.
 It generally takes a long time to condition your mind to get into a deep meditative state.

 If you want to experience deep meditation, you should be willing to spend a little more time than usual.
 I’d recommend that you devote at least 45 minutes to 1 hour of your time every day.

 Getting to experience deep meditation is a process, and it required time and practice.
 There will be many times when you will face disappointment.
 But don’t give up.

 As of now, your mind is conditioned to behave in a particular way.
 It is like a child who is restless and full of energy.
 Therefore, it likes to wander now and then.
 This is also known as the monkey mind.